anquanscan/sec-tools/README.md

 [CppBasicSecuritySystem](https://github.com/ShivaySabharwal/CppBasicSecuritySystem): C++ Program to login, view information, and new registration.
 [PHPAuth](https://github.com/liamjack/PHPAuth): A new and improved PHPAuth
 [mafiahacks](https://github.com/machine1337/mafiahacks): The purpose of this tool is to automate the payload Creation Process.
 U can Create Payloads For All Types of OS in Seconds.
 [adblockfast](https://github.com/rocketshipapps/adblockfast): Adblock Fast is a new, faster ad blocker for Android, iOS, Chrome, and Opera.
+[TnT-Fuzzer](https://github.com/Teebytes/TnT-Fuzzer): OpenAPI 2.0 (Swagger) fuzzer written in python.
+Basically TnT for your API.